jhallen/pic-macros/README.md

-There are multiple code page sizes to worry about: 256 bytes for adding to PC for table lookup and 2K bytes for jmp (GOTO) and jsr (CALL) [The page size depends on the PIC, GOTO and CALL may have different page sizes].
+There are multiple code page sizes to worry about: 256 bytes for adding to PC for table lookup and 2K bytes for jmp (GOTO) and jsr (CALL) [The page size depends on the PIC].
 PCLATH supplies the upper bits so that the entire memory map can be reached with GOTO and CALL.

 MPASM has "pagesel" pseudo-op to help deal with this.
 I provide farjmp and farjsr, which use pagesel.